nsidc/vagrant-vsphere/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+### Unit Tests

+Please run the unit tests to verify your changes.
+To do this simply run `rake`.

+If you don't have rake installed, first install [bundler](http://bundler.io/) and run `bundle install`.

 ## License